Slice genus, $T$-genus and $4$-dimensional clasp number: Definitions and main statements

 \begin{theo}[Corollary~\ref{corCharSliceGenus}] The slice genus of an algebraically split link $L$ equals the minimal genus of a marked normal singular complex for $L$ with no clasp and no borromean triple point. \end{theo}

-The {\em $T$--genus} $T_s(L)$ (resp. {\em ribbon $T$--genus $T_r(L)$}) is the minimal number of borromean triple points on a marked normal singular disks complex (resp. $T$--ribbon disks complex) with no clasp for $L$; obviously $T_s(L)\leq T_r(L)$.
+The {\em $T$--genus} $T_s(L)$ (resp. {\em ribbon $T$--genus $T_r(L)$}) is the minimal number of borromean triple points on a marked normal singular disks complex (resp. $T$--ribbon disks complex) with no clasp for $L$ (the subscripts $s$ and $r$ stand for slice and ribbon, indeed $T_s$ is related to slice invariants and $T_r$ to ribbon invariants); obviously $T_s(L)\leq T_r(L)$.
 Note that these numbers may be undefined.
 Kaplan \cite{Kaplan} proved that any algebraically split link bounds a $T$--ribbon disks complex.
 In particular, the (ribbon) $T$--genus of an algebraically split link is well-defined.
 It follows that any of the four invariants $g_s,g_r,T_s,T_r$ is well-defined on a link if and only if this link is algebraically split (see for instance Corollary~\ref{corgenusTgenus}).

-In \cite{MS}, Murakami and Sugishita proved that the $T$--genus is an upper bound for the slice genus.
+In \cite{MS}, Murakami and Sugishita proved that the $T$--genus of a knot is an upper bound for the slice genus.
 We generalize this result to algebraically split links and prove the ribbon counterpart of it. \begin{theo}[Corollary~\ref{corgenusTgenus}] For any algebraically split link $L$, $g_s(L)\leq T_s(L)$ and $g_r(L)\leq T_r(L)$. \end{theo}

 The proof we give relies on the expression of the $T$--genus in terms of $\Delta$--distance, which is the distance on the set of links defined by the $\Delta$--move (see Figure~\ref{figdeltamove}).